Microsoft OneNote: File format

 A OneNote notebook is stored as a folder with a separate data file for each section.
+OneNote files have a .one filename extension.
 A .one file can be a OneNote notebook or a OneNote section.
-OneNote files have a .one filename extension.

 Microsoft upgraded the file format twice after it had introduced OneNote 2003 — first in OneNote 2007, then in OneNote 2010.
 OneNote 2003 files can be opened by both OneNote 2007 and OneNote 2010 in read-only mode and subsequently upgraded to the later versions of the file format.
 OneNote 2010 can read and write OneNote 2007 file formats.
 It can also convert back and forth between the 2010 and the 2007 formats.

 Microsoft has documented the OneNote file format.
 It is an open format that can store varied multimedia content in a single .one file.

 Multiple .one files can be exported to a .onepkg file, which stores multiple .one files (corresponding to the individual notebooks) in cabinet file format.